DigitallyDeja/vacation-app/README.md

    - **Delete Excursion**: Removes the excursion from the Vacation Details.
    - **Alert**: Displays a notification if the excursion is scheduled for today.

+**Encapsulation, Inheritance, & Polymorphism**
+   - Encapsulation is implemented throughout using private variables and public getters/setters.
+Inheritance and polymorphism are demonstrated with the Vacation class extending the Location parent class and overriding its getMessage method.
+A search functionality is available to filter vacations by name.

 ## Additional Features

 - **Search Functionality**